hathcox/py-hackrf/README.md

 Usage
 =========
-#import the library
+//import the library
 from core import HackRf

-#Create a HackRf object
+//Create a HackRf object
 hr = HackRf(HackRf.__JAWBREAKER__)
 hr.setup()

-#Use it to do things, methods are very similair to libhackrf
+//Use it to do things, methods are very similair to libhackrf hr.max2837.write_register(10, 14) print hr.max2837.read_register(10)
-hr.max2837.write_register(10, 14)
-print hr.max2837.read_register(10)